Basketball Fundamentals - Setting, Using and Reading ScreensBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Curl over the screen.
 See diagram A. Here the defender chases over the screen, and O2 cuts hard over the screen for the pass and shot (diagram B).

 Cutter pops back and out.
 Diagram C shows the screened defender X2 stepping under the screen.
-O2 sees this, steps back and pops out to the arc for the pass and 3-point shot.
+O2 recognizes this, steps back and pops out to the arc for the pass and 3-point shot.